melisazanier/Arduino_Uno_maze_project_with_enemies/README.md

 + Four buttons
 + Four resistors
 + A breadbord
-+ Some mother-father cables
++ Some mother-father wires
-+ Some father-father cables
++ Some father-father wires

 ###### This project is a fun way to create your own game (maze game).
 ###### The project contains 7 levels, 2 of them having a number of enemies.
 If the enemy kills you, you will need to start the game again from level 1.